 From mid-2019 senior non-commissioned service personnel will be incorporated into the continuum.
-This ensures all academic activity-including that undertaken in partnership with contracted providers-meets the needs of participants in the continuum for the Australian Defence Force Academy, Australian Command and Staff College and the Centre for Defence and Strategic Studies, and any future contractual arrangements.
+This ensures all academic activity-including that undertaken in partnership with contracted providers-meets the needs of participants in the continuum for the Australian Defence Force Academy, Australian War College and the Australian Defence Force Training Centre, and any future contractual arrangements.
 It provides direction for all joint education and training identified within the continuum to ensure a consistent and deliberate planning approach is undertaken.